PySimpleGUI/PySimpleGUI/readme_creator/markdown input files/2_readme.md

 1. Create a `Window` object
 2. Adding your Layout to the window
-3. Optional - Finalize if want to make changes prior to `Read` call
+3. Optional - Finalize if want to make changes prior to `read` call

 Over time the PySimpleGUI code has continued to compact, compress, so that as little code as possible will need to be written by the programmer.